 You married him not only because you love him, but also because you trust he will be faithful to you.
 If you didn’t think about it before making the step to share your life with somebody, you probably have to reconsider what marriage’s life means.

 Tip 2: Open communication

 Communication cannot be missing in a marriage.
-It is essential that there is open and honest communication to avoid discussions and problems.
+There must be open and honest communication to avoid discussions and problems.
 This communication must be based on respect and understanding.

 Tip 3: Take advantage of your independence

-Don’t this as a revenge because he goes out with his buddies.
-Create your own circle of friends outside of marriage.
+Don’t do this as an act of revenge because he goes out with his buddies.
+Create your circle of friends outside of marriage.
 It will help you break routine from home and cultivate your interests and hobbies with other people.

-Tip 4: Makes plans to enjoy with your own group of friends
+Tip 4: Make plans to enjoy with your group of friends

 Tip 5: Set some norms

 It’s a good idea that both of you agree to schedule your outings.
 Be flexible, don’t make it so strict like arriving at home at a precise time or only allowing him to go out only on certain days.
 Of course, he has responsibilities at home, but he’s also an individual like you who should enjoy independence.